 Earning Southwest points through credit card spending

-One of the easiest ways to rack up a bunch of Southwest Rapid Rewards points is by getting one of the Southwest co-branded credit cards from Chase:
+Since Southwest points don't expire, you can feel confident with a large points balance.
+One of the easiest ways to rack up a bunch of Southwest Rapid Rewards points is by snagging one of the following Southwest credit card offers:

 Southwest Rapid Rewards® Priority Credit Card